miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 - "hashAlg": the hash algorithm identifier
 - "hashValue": the hash value of the signing certificate

-The "signingCertHash" object is conceptually similar to the "x5t" and "x5t#S256" header parameters defined in RFC 7515, but provides algorithm agility and mandatory certificate binding semantics for long-term validation.
+The "signingCertHash" object is conceptually similar to the "x5t" and "x5t#S256" header parameters defined in {{!RFC7515}}, but provides algorithm agility and mandatory certificate binding semantics for long-term validation.

 Unlike standalone certificate thumbprint parameters, the "signingCertHash" object is part of the protected "ltv" object together with other signing-time related information such as "signingTime".